 P&ID is used to derive Project capital cost estimate.
 It is also used to develop EPC contract specification.
 Plot plant is developed considering various inputs from P&ID and physical site location.

-Use of P&ID/PEFS during EPC phase
+Use of P&ID/PEFS during the EPC phase

-During EPC phase, P&ID is used to develop the individual unit layout.
+During the EPC phase, P&ID is used to develop the individual unit layout.
 It used to identify hazardous areas classification, preparing data sheets of equipment, valves, and instrument.

 P&ID are used to develop the piping layout and preparing bulk material take-off for piping, electrical, instrumentation and civil.
 It is key documents for various review such as HAZOP, SIL and operability review.

 During Operation, you have to maintain P&ID in such a condition that it will show actual plant conditions at any time.
 It should be updated when any physical change is made so that the unit will remain compliant with codes, standards, and specification, and can be operated safely under the defined process conditions.